mozilla-conduit/review/README.md

 - `patch.always_full_stack` : When `False` and the patched revision has successors, moz-phab will ask if the whole stack should be patched instead.
 If `True` moz-phab will do it without without asking.
+- `patch.branch_name_template` : The template string to use for naming the new branch, topic or bookmark.
+The string takes a single format string input, `rev_id`, which is the ID of the revision being patched.
 - `updater.self_last_check` : Epoch timestamp (local timezone) indicating the last time an update check was performed for this script.  set to `-1` to disable this check.